VJAI/tiny/README.md

 # tiny
-A tiny library simplifies building web components using a base class and small set of decorators!
+A tiny library simplifies building web components using a base class and small set of decorators.

 ## Installation